mmusthafapt/oi-task-1/solution.md

 *EKS* is a Managed distribution of Kubernetes from AWS.
 AWS handles the control plane management and help us avoid the control plane components heavy lifting.
 We would be able to concentrate more on the application deployment part.

 Terraform provides modules for deploying EKS and other pre-requisite components on the AWS.
 These modules ease the deployment of variuos components on AWS instead of identifiying and deploying each minute components.
-An example usage shows [here](aws-vpc.tf)
+An example usage shows [here](aws-eks.tf).

 On the other hand, for on premises I prefer Rancher Kubernetes Engine 2 as it is one of the lightest, opensource, secure, simple yet flexible kubernetes engine that is ideal for enterprise production workloads.

 Ansible can be used for automating the RKE2 installation on the VMs or BMs.
 Refer [rke2-doc](https://docs.rke2.io/install/quickstart) for installation.
-Once verified the pre-reuisites an ansible playbook similar to [rke2-install.yml](./rke2-install.yaml) can be used to automate rke2 installation on nodes.
+Once the pre-requisites are verified an ansible playbook similar to [rke2-install.yml](./rke2-install.yaml) can be used to automate rke2 installation on nodes.

 We can utilize the below components in the Kubernetes for our requirement:
 - Pods